Ovarian cancer signs and symptoms every woman should know

 -Sep 14, Hannah Hargrave, Health -

-Ovarian cancer might be one of the most common forms of cancer in women, but it’s symptoms can be tricky to recognize and often confused with those of less threatening diseases.
-In honour of Ovarian Cancer Awareness Month and EveryWoman Day, here are the symptoms the NHS and Cancer Research UK suggests that you look out for when it comes to this disease.
+Ovarian cancer might be one of the most common forms of cancer in women, but its symptoms can be tricky to recognise and are often confused with those of less threatening diseases.

 Many of the symptoms of early ovarian cancer mirror those of PMS (pre-menstrual syndrome) and IBS (irritable bowel syndrome), so often women assume it’s nothing serious.